 - If an allegation of error is correct, please work with your SPE to make sure you know why it is an error so that you can adjust your work to avoid future errors.

-- If error is incorrect, please fight respond using the Optional Clear Error Review Process.
+- If error is incorrect, please fight back with the Optional Clear Error Review Process.

-- Go to POPA.org and download our Optional Clear Error Review Process guide with links to resources and pertinent documents.
+- Download our Optional Clear Error Review Process guide with links to resources and pertinent documents.

 Other Negotiations Updates (Kathy Duda, Secretary)

 POPA office hours are every Tuesday from 11am to 1pm (Eastern Time).
 Two POPA representatives are available for consultation.
 Come by the POPA office in Randolph 1D61 or by phone number x2-7162.
 Discuss issues at work with a POPA representative.

 Detroit, Denver, San Jose, and Dallas are the regional offices which are now all opened.
 San Jose opened in October.
 Dallas opened in November and will start the first class of examiners in January.

 POPA has agreements on regional offices facilities.All POPA employees anywhere are covered by the same working conditions not just Alexandria office.